 The purpose of chaotic marketing is to stir up emotions.
 To be provocative.
 To go one way when everyone else is going the other way.
 To use content and visuals to get your message across and your audience interested.

-tweet from @TaylorLorenz, technology journalist at the Washington Post
+A tweet from @TaylorLorenz, technology journalist at the Washington Post

-Another idea is to blend product advertising with editorial content, a strategy that YETI has implemented with their Dispatch catalog
+Another idea is to blend product advertising with editorial content, a strategy that YETI has implemented with their Dispatch catalog.

 Want to give direct mail a try?
 Use a tool like Smartpress to design and print a small batch of catalogs that you can send to prospective customers as an initial test.